 If you wish to purchase a reserved seat directly in front of the stage, please opt for a Golden Circle reserved seat in Blocks A, B, C or D, which are reserved 'theatre style' seating in front of the stage, arranged in rows.
 Please note that if you purchase a seat in the more expensive Block A, it entitles you to 'hospitality' allowing admission to the VIP Guest Area, which includes VIP bar, VIP toilets and further relaxed unreserved seating.

-If you wish to sit/ stand on grass and bring your own camping chair and/or blanket, then please purchase a 'standing ticket' as no chairs are provided for this area.
+If you wish to sit/ stand on grass and bring your own camping chair and/or blanket, then please purchase a 'general admission standing' ticket as no chairs are provided for this area.
 Alternatively, deck chairs will be available to hire for the evening at £7 each.

 Yes - Children aged 14 and under may purchase a Child Ticket (proof may be required upon entry).
 All children under 18 must be accompanied by an adult.
 Under 5’s free (no ticket required).